optimizers/homebrew-cutest/README.md

 ### Advantages

-* One simple command to install each tool: `brew install tool --HEAD`
+* One simple command to install each tool: `brew install tool`
 * No need to tweak your `PATH`, `LD_LIBRARY_PATH`, `MANPATH` and so forth
 * `libsifdecode`, `libcutest` and `libcutest_single` are available directly in `/usr/local/lib` so linking them in is a simple matter of adding `-lsifdecode`, `-lcutest` or `-lcutest_single`
 * installation of a Matlab-friendly compiler is taken in charge.

 ### Disadvantages

+* Only OSX and Linux are supported
 * Only one architecture of SIFDecode and CUTEst can be built
 * Cannot easily select esoteric compilers
-* Cannot upgrade using usual commands (for now).

 ## Installing